-Fleas are generally capable of sucking up to 15 times their own weight in blood in a single day.
+Fleas are generally capable of sucking up to 15 times their weight in blood in a single day.
 This can lead your dog to anemia.
 Anemia is a condition where the count of red blood cells drops drastically and can be hazardous for pups as their immunity level is considerably less.

 Signs your dog has a tick

-Ticks are infectious; they can be transferred to your pet while going on a walk, or from a fellow cat or dog.
+Ticks are infectious; they can be transferred to your pet while going on a walk or from a fellow cat or dog.
 However, it is also possible for the eggs to get transferred.

-- Dark spots in the fur.
-These are flea droppings.
+- Dark spots in the fur (These are flea droppings)

 - Eggs in the fur